DePhezix/Bad_Compressor/Readme.md

 # Compression & Decompression Tool

 This project is a console-based file **compression** and **decompression** tool created for my Computer Science semester project.
-It supports multiple compression algorithms and optional password-based encryption.
+It supports multiple compression algorithms and optional password-based obfuscation.

 ---